What Is Liquidation Price? How It Works With Exmaples

 Last updated: Fact Checked Verified against reliable sources and editorial guidelines.

 This article is for educational purposes only.
+Leverage.Trading is an independent educational and analytics publisher and not a broker, exchange, or investment advisor.
 Trading with leverage, margin, futures, or derivatives carries a high risk of rapid or total loss.
-This is not financial advice and should not be used to make trading decisions.
+This content is not financial advice and should not be used as a substitute for independent research or professional advice.

-Anton Palovaara is the founder and chief editor of Leverage.Trading.
 With 15+ years across equities, forex, and crypto derivatives, he specializes in leverage, margin, and futures markets.

 His work combines proprietary calculators, risk-first educational explainers, methodology-based platform comparisons, and retail risk reports, which are used by thousands of traders worldwide and cited by media like Benzinga and Business Insider.